Kristopher-Ray/polaris-us.org/content/focus/iran.md

 title: The Threat from Tehran
 slug: iran
-summary: On day one, the Biden Administration jettisoned President Trump’s “maximum pressure” campaign and re-adopted the Obama-era policies that empowered the Iranian regime.
-Biden orchestrated an unprecedented sanctions relief on the world’s leading state sponsor of terrorism that has provided the regime access to around $100 billion dollars in ransom payments and oil sales, many of which have been diverted to support Tehran’s terrorist proxies.
+summary: On day one, the Biden Administration jettisoned President Trump’s “maximum pressure” campaign and re-adopted Obama-era policies that empowered the Iranian regime.
+Biden orchestrated unprecedented sanctions relief on the world’s leading state sponsor of terrorism, providing the regime access to around $100 billion dollars in ransom payments and oil sales—much of which have been diverted to Tehran’s terrorist proxies.
+These decisions have advanced Iran’s pursuit of regional hegemony, allowed its affiliates to destabilize the Middle East, and endangered the lives of American expats in the region.
+Even Democrats on Capitol Hill are sounding the alarm on his repeated appeasements.
 btn_label: Find out what Biden is planning and how to stop it →
 image: /img/focus/img_confronting-the-threat-of-iran.jpg
 section_img: /img/focus/istockphoto-1350615469-612x612.jpg